oslabs-beta/alanajs/README.md

 ## About alanajs

-Make setting up Lambda microservices easier than ever. alanajs is a free, open source npm package that makes it easy to create and deploy Lambda functions, incorporate microservices in your application, and add integrations with AWS API Gateway.
-Designed specifically for the Node.js runtime environment, alanajs consolidates functionality provided by AWS SDK and IDE tookits, automating your deployment and configuration tasks so that you can focus on writing code.
+Make setting up Lambda microservices easier than ever. alanajs is a free, open-source npm package that consolidates functionality provided by AWS SDK and AWS CLI, automating deployment and configuration tasks by making intelligent assumptions about the deployment sequence according to best practices. alanajs makes it easy to deploy Lambda functions with dependencies and layers, and it also simplifies creating routes, APIs, and integrations with Lambda on AWS API Gateway.

 Here is a [medium]**insert link** article describing the story behind alanajs.

-You can also visit us [here](https://www.alanajs.com).
+You can also visit us <a href="https://www.alanajs.com" target="_blank">here</a>.

 ## Table of Contents
 <!-- TABLE OF CONTENTS -->